 The Right Spec: 2022 Hyundai Santa Cruz

-Please note the prices listed here are in American bucks and are currently accurate for base prices exclusive of any fees, taxes, or rebates.
-Your dealer may (and should) sell for less, obscene market conditions notwithstanding.
+Please note the prices listed here are in United States dollars and currently accurate for base prices exclusive of any fees, taxes, or rebates.
+Your dealer may (and should) sell for less (obscene market conditions notwithstanding).
 Keep your foot down, bone up on available rebates, and bargain hard.

 Latest Car ReviewsRead more

 Latest Product ReviewsRead more

 - Arthur Dailey What the heck is an 'influencer'?And who would buy or do something because somebody on a social media site told them to or recommended/flogged something?Maybe I am just too old and cynical to understand those who actually are 'influenced'?
 But then I also never trusted or was 'influenced' by celebrity endorsements or product placements.However I did know and coach a teenager who became extremely wealthy because he set up a Youtube channel where people paid to watch him and his friends play video games.

 - Dukeisduke $8,000 for this rustbucket?
 It's a '73, not a '74 ("Registered and titled as a 1973…it looks like a ‘74 to me"), and anyway, mid to late '60s Alfa Berlinas are much more desirable.Even if you kept it in a garage and didn't drive it in the rain, it wouldn't stop rusting, it might just progress more slowly.
 This looks more like a parts car than something you'd drive.
 It needs rear main seals all over the car, so that oil leaks can slow down the rust, like all the oil on the underbody.

 - Analoggrotto Only the truly influential , affluent, educated and elite drive TESLAs.
 This is a fake influencer.

 - Dukeisduke Where the hell did he get the money for all those?
 Likes on YouTube?